fbpx

 Decoding Over/Underbillings in Construction: Navigating the Maze of Revenue Recognition

 One of the most challenging concepts in the world of construction finance to comprehend is over/underbillings.
-It’s a crucial aspect of how revenue recognition works in the industry and a key metric that should be included in every contractor’s WIP report.
-Understanding this concept can significantly influence the financial health and cash flow of a construction project.
+It’s a crucial aspect of how revenue recognition works in the industry and a key metric that should be included in every contractor’s WIP report, as it directly impacts the balance sheet.
+Understanding over/underbillings can significantly influence the financial health and cash flow of a construction project, helping contractors manage their profitability and maintain accurate financial statements.

 WIP in ProNovos